Wastewater treatment at home: three things to know

 – Sequencing Batch Reactor (SBR)

 Sequencing batch reactors, or SBRs, generally treat wastewater in two separate chambers they use a primary/pre-treatment section to mechanically hold back solids and a reactor chamber to treat the wastewater.
 SBR wastewater treatment systems clean incoming sewage over cycles using pumps that transfer the wastewater between the two chambers.
 It is a popular option as it offers a high level of treatment efficiency.
-It is also low in energy consumption and the technology better supports the load’s variations (ideal for secondary home, extra guests).
+It is also low in energy consumption and the technology better supports the load’s variations.

 Tricel Vitae is an SBR system.